paechi/elicitation/README.md

 # Monte Carlo Elicitation
 This repository contains the code for Monte Carlo Elicitation experiments.
-We have borrowed the Polytope.py from https://github.com/federicotoffano/SMMR and minimax implementations with linear programming.
+We have borrowed the Polytope.py and Utils.py from https://github.com/federicotoffano/SMMR and minimax implementations with linear programming.
 ## Install the dependencies